-- The safe city aims to create an environment where citizens feel safe.
+- The opportunity city focuses on the creation of an environment that stimulates sustainable economic growth, investment and job creation. - The safe city aims to create an environment where citizens feel safe.
 It goes beyond policing and includes aspects such as disaster and risk management, rescue services as well as traffic and bylaw enforcement in order to address safety as a well-rounded concept, while also considering social factors in the City's approach. - Cape Town must be welcoming to all people and make residents feel at home.
 As such, the caring city concentrates on looking after the people of Cape Town, and especially those who are most in need of assistance. - True inclusivity can only be achieved in an environment where there is access to economic opportunities, where citizens feel safe and cared for, and where communities are truly integrated.
-Therefore, the inclusive city incorporates aspects of all three strategic focus areas above. - To deliver on its vision, the City needs to be responsive to its customers' needs and able to sustainably support the various initiatives, programmes and projects by delivering the right services in the most efficient and effective way.
+Therefore, the inclusive city incorporates aspects of all three strategic focus areas above.

+To deliver on its vision, the City needs to be responsive to its customers' needs and able to sustainably support the various initiatives, programmes and projects by delivering the right services in the most efficient and effective way.
 The well-run city aspires to do this by focusing on financial and operational sustainability, human resource development and organisational restructuring.

-The City has also identified 11 priorities that span the five strategic focus areas.
+The City has also identified 11 priorities that span across the five strategic focus areas.
 By elevating these 11 priorities, it is expected that the strategic focus area outcomes will be accelerated.
 Furthermore, the priorities are transversal (see figure 1) and will discourage previous silo-based approaches to initiatives, projects and programmes.
-In addition to spanning the five strategic focus areas, the priorities also have clear interdependencies, which will further ensure a more sustainable and transversal approach in the organisation.
+In addition to spanning across the five strategic focus areas, the priorities also have clear interdependencies, which will further ensure a more sustainable and transversal approach in the organisation.
 Finally, the City is embarking on an organisational restructuring process to affect an area-based model that will further support and enhance service delivery and the achievement of its priorities.